KevCaz/KevCaz.github.io/content/notes/R/applyOutputs.md

 [1] "a"
 ```

 All good.
-Note that `stringAsFactors = FALSE` is still needed if you are using R<4.0.0 (otherwise you get a data frame of factors).
+Note that `stringAsFactors = FALSE` is still needed if you are using R<4.0.0 (otherwise you get factors, not strings).
 Now let's consider the case with a data frame of one row:

 ```R